 One area in which immigration law is often misunderstood is the difficulty in obtaining lawful immigration status when one is already inside the United States, but without lawful status.

 For many, there is no path.
 And even for those who have a path to status, there can be serious obstacles.
-Indeed, immigration law itself can be one of the biggest obstacles to getting on the right side of the law.
+Immigration law itself can be one of the biggest obstacles to getting on the right side of the law.
+That’s where the immigration attorneys at Pelton + Balducci, led by Marco Balducci and Carol Pelton, can help.

-Consider “unlawful presence.”
 “Unlawful presence” is a concept with a very specific meaning in immigration law.
-As one can readily guess, it is time spent in the United States without lawful immigration status; however, it does not trigger a penalty until after an individual departs the United States.
+As one can readily guess, it is time spent in the United States without a lawful immigration status.
+However, it does not trigger a penalty until after an individual departs the United States.

 This penalty creates huge problems for many family members of U.S. citizens and permanent residents who would otherwise be eligible to apply for permanent residence status based on their family relationships, but are ineligible due to the accumulation of unlawful presence.

-Many such people are required to leave the U.S. in order to process their applications for permanent residence at the U.S. embassy or consulate abroad.
+Many such people are required to leave the U.S. to process their applications for permanent residence at the U.S. embassy or consulate abroad.

 Thankfully, a waiver is available to overcome the unlawful presence penalties.
 To prevail on such a waiver, the applicant must show that their U.S. citizen or permanent resident spouse or parent would suffer extreme hardship due to their absence and inability to return to the United States.